I Get Overly Attached In Relationships. Can I Learn To Change That?

 However, things changed with my last partner.
 They challenged my negative thought patterns and were willing to have difficult conversations.
 They made me feel supported and worthy of healthy love.
 However, during a period of awful mental health, my overly attached behaviours reappeared.
 I had put this person on a pedestal, so I relied on them to ‘fix’ me.
 Obviously, they couldn't.
 Nobody can fix you, that’s work we have to do ourselves.

 Sadly, my partner and I broke up.
 Through talking therapy, support from loved ones and self-reflection, I didn't spiral.
 Something clicked.
-I realised that I wasn’t “unloveable”.
+I realized that I wasn’t “unloveable”.
 Instead, I’d had a partner who just couldn't match my needs.
-This was a liberating realisation.
+This was a liberating realization.

 Advertisement